LeoFuchs/LeoFuchs.github.io/README.md

 - We will see that the dataset has a mixture of both numerical and non-numerical features, that it contains values from different ranges, plus that it contains a number of missing entries;
 - We will have to preprocess the dataset to ensure the machine learning model we choose can make good predictions.
 - After our data is in good shape, we will do some exploratory data analysis to build our intuitions.
-- Finally, we will build some machine learning models that can predict if an individual application for a credit card will be accepted.
+- Finally, we will build some machine learning models that can predict if an individual application for a credit card will be accepted or no.

 ### Markdown